NdR91/NdR-TabletUI-old-/README.md

 views:
 ```

-In order to use a popup, you need to add the following lines to the card:
+In order to use a popup, you need to add the following code to the card:

 ```yaml
 tap_action: